carsol/carsol.github.io/_posts/2017-02-01-testing-with-ember-cli-mirage.md

 `ember install ember-cli-mirage`

 ### Do some configuration
 In `environment.js`  set `ENV['ember-cli-mirage']` to `true` for testing and `false` for everything else (unless you want to use it for different environments like development and production.
-More configurations at http://www.ember-cli-mirage.com/docs/v0.2.x/configuration/
+More configurations at [Mirage's docs](http://www.ember-cli-mirage.com/docs/v0.2.x/configuration/).)

 ### Begin with stubs
 You'll thank yourself.
 In my opinion, it's okay to start off with basic tests and drill as you progress.